astronomer/airflow-guides/guides/scripts-bash-operator.md

 - Write a JavaScript file.
 - Write a R script file.
 - Make the scripts available to the Airflow environment.
-- Execute the files from within a DAG using the `BashOperator`.
+- Execute the files from within a DAG using the BashOperator.

 If you use the Astro CLI, the programming language packages can be installed at the OS level by specifying them to the `packages.txt` file of your Astro project.

 ```text
 r-base
 nodejs
 ```

-The JavaScript file below contains code for sending GET request to the `/iss-now` path at `api.open-notify.org` and returning the results to `stdout`, which will both be printed to the console and pushed to XCom by the BashOperator.
+The JavaScript file below contains code for sending a GET request to the `/iss-now` path at `api.open-notify.org` and returning the results to `stdout`, which will both be printed to the console and pushed to XCom by the BashOperator.

 ```JavaScript
 // specify that an http API is queried